pabloagn/personal-website/content/blog/10-advanced-programming-techniques.md

 4. **Using helper functions:** Using helper functions to encapsulate the tail-recursive logic can make the code more readable and maintainable.
 It also makes it possible to implement many tail-recursive functions in the first place.
 5. **Documenting our code:** Clearly documenting our tail-recursive functions, including a description of the function, input parameters, return values, and any edge cases, will make it easier for others (and ourselves) to understand and maintain the code.
 6. **Testing edge cases:** Thoroughly testing our tail-recursive functions with various input values, including edge cases such as negative numbers, zero, and large numbers, will help ensure the correctness and stability of our implementation.
 7. **Considering alternatives:** While tail recursion is an effective technique for certain problems, it may not always be the best approach.
-We must consider alternative algorithms or data structures that might offer better performance or simplicity in some cases.
+We must consider alternative algorithms or [[Data Structure|data structures]] that might offer better performance or simplicity in some cases.
 8. **Understanding language/compiler limitations:** Some programming languages or compilers may not support tail-call optimization.
 It's important to be aware of the language or compiler's limitations and consider alternative approaches if tail-call optimization is not supported or guaranteed.

 ## 1.5 Use cases

 Apart from the mathematical applications we already reviewed, this technique can be used in a variety of real-life situations:

-1. **Tree traversal:** We can use tail recursion to efficiently traverse data structures like trees or graphs in depth-first or breadth-first order, which can be particularly useful in scenarios like searching, sorting, or parsing XML/JSON files.
+1. **Tree traversal:** We can use tail recursion to efficiently traverse [[Data Structure|data structures]] like trees or graphs in depth-first or breadth-first order, which can be particularly useful in scenarios like searching, sorting, or parsing XML/JSON files.
 2. **Parsing and tokenization:** Tail recursion can optimize memory usage and improve performance in parsing and tokenization processes, essential in compiler design when converting a source code file into tokens or parsing an expression.
 3. **String manipulation:** Tail recursion can be used for efficient string manipulation tasks like string reversal, pattern matching, or substring search, which are common in text processing scenarios.
 4. **File and directory operations:** Tail recursion can optimize memory consumption and improve performance in file system operations such as directory traversal, file search, or file copying.
 5. **Optimization problems:** Tail recursion can be applied in dynamic programming or other optimization problems, where a problem is broken down into smaller subproblems and solved iteratively, leading to efficient solutions that avoid redundant calculations and save memory.

 # 2. Higher-order functions